jaymztheking/Baseball_Stats/README.md

 * 2001-08-04 KCA at MIN has a game time of 6:06Ac, i guess

 ##To - Do
-* Run code for 1993 - 2011
+* Run code for 1993 - 2001ish
-* Create table for per plate appearance stats
+* Get Current Year Files
-* Create play by play scraping for current year
+* Run BR script
-* Write code to scrape day-of lineups and salaries
+* Write code to scrape day-of lineups and salaries (MLB.com?
+DK?)

 ##Pitch Result Tests
 * Start Situation is not 30